mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Duration: S
 - FV: (F ÷ 2) + 1

 This spell weakens the target by decreasing a chosen attribute.
-A version of this spell exists for each Physical and Mental attribute, but not for Special attributes (Initiative, Courage, Magic).
+A version of this spell exists for each Physical and Mental attribute, but not for Special attributes (Initiative, Edge, Magic).
 It affects both natural and augmented attributes.
 The target resists the spell using the attribute affected.
 If the caster wins, the attribute is reduced by the spell’s Effect.
 If a Physical attribute is reduced to 0, the victim is incapacitated or paralyzed.
 If a Mental attribute is reduced to 0, the victim stands about mindlessly confused.
 Note that decreasing an attribute may affect other derived statistics.

 #### Detox